yanisaspic/fEVE/README.md

 ## Overview of the fEVE framework

-A complete overview of the framework is available in its associated vignette.
+A complete overview of the framework is available in the vignette `feve.Rmd`.\
-An overview of the on-demand benchmark of our framework is also available in a vignette.
+An overview of the on-demand scRNA-seq benchmark is also available in the vignette `benchmark.Rmd`.